-PETAL Math Block 6/6A (Promoting Excellence Through Accelerated Learning) 962XAP & 962ABP: This is a special program offered to selected students in a two-period format.
+PETAL Math Block 6/6A (Promoting Excellence Through Accelerated Learning) 962XAP & 962ABP: This is a special program offered to selected students in a two-period blocked format.
 Students in this course complete the sixth grade math Standards of Learning first semester and the seventh grade math Standards of Learning second semester.
-Rising sixth grade students who were in the ongrade level math course in fifth grade are invited to participate in this program during the summer based on factors which include the following: math achievement in fifth grade, elementary math SOL test scores, scores on Division-Wide Assessments (DWAPs) in math, teacher recommendations, and previous participation in the PETAL summer math program.
+Rising sixth grade students who were in the on-grade level math course in fifth grade are invited to participate in this program during the summer based on factors which include the following: math achievement in fifth grade, elementary math SOL test scores, scores on Division-Wide Assessments (DWAPs) in math, teacher recommendations, and previous participation in the PETAL summer math program.
 For additional information on the Sixth Grade PETAL Math Block, please contact the coordinator for equity and accountability in the School Administration Building, 515-5048.

-Math 7 (972XY/9722Y) 972XYB: Blocked-scheduled): This course covers the seventh grade math Standards of Learning.
+Blocked Math 7 (972XY/9722Y): This two-period (block) course covers the seventh grade math Standards of Learning.
 The development of problem-solving skills will be a major goal.
 Students will use appropriate technologies such as calculators and computers.
 A wide range of skills and strategies will be developed in the following areas: number and number sense, computation and estimation, measurement, geometry, probability, statistics, patterns, and algebra.
 Students take the 7th grade math SOL test upon completion of the course.
-This course may be provided through two separate periods of instruction, or this course may be provided in a two-period block based on scheduling needs.

-Pre-Algebra 7A (Accelerated) (972AY): This accelerated course covers the eighth grade math Standards of Learning in the seventh grade, including content that reviews and extends the concepts and skills learned in previous grades and new content that prepares students for more abstract concepts in algebra.
+Pre-Algebra 7A (Accelerated) (972AY): This course covers the eighth grade math Standards of Learning, including content that reviews and extends the concepts and skills learned in previous grades and new content that prepares students for more abstract concepts in algebra.
 Selection factors for considering placement of students into this advanced level class include success on the 7th grade SOL test, teacher recommendation and other standardized tests scores.
 Students take the 8th grade math SOL test upon completion of this course.